jekyllgrim/ZScript_Basics/A3_Glossary.md

 ### Event

-A [virtual function](#Virtual function) of an event handler class that is automatically triggered by specific things happening in the game (such as the map being loaded, the player connecting, an actor being spawned/damaged/destroyed/resurrected, and other).
+In the context of ZScript, an event is a [virtual function](#Virtual function) of an event handler class that is automatically triggered by specific things happening in the game (such as the map being loaded, the player connecting, an actor being spawned/damaged/destroyed/resurrected, and other).
 See: [Event Handlers](11_Event_Handlers.md).

 ### Field